Work on these solar power projects and take your first step toward complete sustainable energy self-sufficiency.

 The most invasive part of the installation is the removal of the window's flyscreen.

 I'm a solar energy advocate, tinkerer, and enthusiast, but let's face it, solar panels are ugly!
 Flat, rectangular panels can only be arranged in so many ways and always look industrial, boring, and out of place.

 So I decided to build a functional, but more aesthetically pleasing version of a USB solar charger.
 I call my creation the “Solar Shrub.”

 It's designed to resemble a round-leafed plant in a flowerpot, but unlike a real plant, this one can charge my iPod, iPhone, and any other USB-chargeable device!

 For this project, I set out to create the solar equivalent of the hot-water tap on a coffee machine: a solar on-demand hot-water heater.

-I decided to make my solar water heater by creating a mirrored parabolic dish that focuses sunlight to a point, then add copper tubing that runs a thin stream of water through the very hot focal point, creating near-boiling water on-demand.
+I decided to make my solar water heater by creating a mirrored parabolic dish that focuses sunlight to a point, then adding copper tubing that runs a thin stream of water through the very hot focal point, creating near-boiling water on demand.

 8. Portable Solar Outlet

 I've been able to continuously power an 80-watt device for approximately three hours without interruption and it could have gone much longer, as well as run an electric drill under load with no hesitation or slowing.
 This is one powerful machine!